Close to You (2006 film): Soundtrack

+Reception

+The film earned a gross of $52,654.

+Rito Asilo the Philippine Daily Inquirer has concerns about the story's plausibility but commended Director Molina's ability to make the narrative believable.

 Trivia

-Three months later, Cruz and Alonzo were from the top-rating primetime soap opera Ikaw ang Lahat sa Akin which ended on November 4, 2005 and after three months they both joined another film All About Love which released on May 31 of the same year with the 3rd and last segment "All About Anna".
+Cruz and Alonzo were from the top-rating primetime soap opera Ikaw ang Lahat sa Akin which ended 3 months later on November 4, 2005 and after 3 months, they both joined another film All About Love which released on May 31 of the same year with the 3rd and last segment "All About Anna".